eBay/graph-analytics-plugin/docs/GraphComparison.md

 ## Execution

 To inspect the project graph for a specific module, run the `graphComparison` task on the project module you wish to inspect.

-This task takes two parameters:
+This task takes one or both of the following parameters:
 - `--before <path>` The path to the GraphML analysis file of the starting state
+- `--after <path>` The path to the GraphML analysis file of the end state

+If only one of these parameters is provided the other will be assumed to be the current analysis file for the project module.

-- `--after <path>` The path to the GraphML analysis file of the end state For both parameters, absolute paths work.
-If a relative path is specified it will be evaluated
-- relative to the project module's directory.
+For both parameters, absolute paths work.
+If a relative path is specified it will be evaluated relative to the project module's directory where the task is being run.

 For example, in the [sample project](../sample) we could
 run: